Identity-guided Face Generation with Multi-modal Contour Conditions: Experiments

 {\textbf{Datasets.}} We use CelebA-HQ~\cite{karras2018progressive} for training and evaluation, which contains 30,000 face images of 1024$\times$1024 resolution.
 For the multi-modal inputs, LR images are obtained by resizing the faces to 32$\times$32 with bicubic downsampling.
 Semantic labels and sketches are from~\cite{lee2020CelebAMaskHQ} and \cite{xia2021tedigan}, respectively.
 For each contour condition (LR image, label or sketch), we randomly sample 10 identity images to obtain the contour-identity pairs.
 The original CelebA-HQ testing dataset contains 2,842 images.
 Thus the identity-guided testing dataset includes 28,420 contour-identity pairs.

 {\textbf{Training Setting.}} Weighting factors in Equation~\eqref{eqn:total_loss} are set as $\lambda_1=0.1$, $ \lambda_2=1$, $\lambda_3=0.5$, and $\lambda_4=0.003$.
 Following the prior works~\cite{richardson2021pSp, alaluf2021restyle}, all the input image resolution is 256$\times$256, and the 1024$\times$1024 output image is resized to 256$\times$256 before calculating loss functions.
 We adopt the Adam optimizer~\cite{kingma2014adam} with a constant learning rate of $10^{-4}$.
 The batch size is set to 8.
-All experiments are conducted on a single RTX 3090 GPU.
 Since our method is the first high-fidelity identity-guided image translation task, we make some changes to pSp~\cite{richardson2021pSp} and PULSE~\cite{menon2020pulse} for fair comparisons.
 For pSp, we concatenate the identity face and the contour as the input of the encoder and add the identity loss mentioned in Section~\ref{subsec:loss}.
 For PULSE, we add the identity loss in the learning objective and rearrange the loss weights.